RoboVault/web3-backtest/README.md

 See the /grafana folder, it contains dashboard json files for all examples.

+__NOTE:__ If Grafana failed to connect to localhost, try setting connection mode to `server` use container name for the URL field.
+URL: http://influxdb:8086/

 # Robo Labs

 If your looking for someone to use this library and write custom back tests for you, hit up [Robo Labs](https://www.robolabs.biz/) on Twitter [@robolabs_biz](https://twitter.com/robolabs_biz).